-The cerebellar deficit hypothesis of dyslexia posits that dysfunction of the cerebellum is the underlying cause for reading disabilities.
-The present study used functional magnetic resonance imaging (fMRI) and a single word processing task to test for differences in activity and connectivity in children with (n = 23) and without (n = 23) dyslexia.
+The cerebellar deficit hypothesis of dyslexia posits that a cerebellum dysfunction is the underlying cause of reading disabilities.
+The present study used functional magnetic resonance imaging (fMRI) and a single word processing task to test for differences in activity and connectivity in 23 children with and 23 without dyslexia.

-The cerebellum, a brain structure traditionally considered to be involved in motor function, has been implicated in the reading disability and developmental dyslexia, however, this “cerebellar deficit hypothesis” has always been controversial.
+The cerebellum, a brain structure traditionally considered involved in motor function, has been implicated in reading disability and developmental dyslexia.
+However, this “cerebellar deficit hypothesis” has always been controversial.

 A study involving children with and without dyslexia, published in the journal Human Brain Mapping, shows that the cerebellum is not engaged during reading in typical readers and does not differ in children who have dyslexia.

-It is believed that dyslexia, a common learning disability, involves a weakness in understanding the mapping of sounds in spoken words to their written counterparts, a process that requires phonological awareness.
+It is believed that dyslexia, a common learning disability, involves a weakness in understanding the mapping of sounds in spoken words to their written counterparts, a process which requires phonological awareness.
 This kind of processing relies on brain regions in the left cortex.
-However, it has been argued by some that the difficulties in phonological processing that lead to impaired reading originate in the cerebellum, a structure outside (and below the back) of the cortex.
+However, some have argued that the difficulties in phonological processing that lead to impaired reading originate in the cerebellum, a structure outside (and below the back) of the cortex.

 “Prior imaging research on reading in dyslexia had not found much support for this theory called the cerebellar deficit hypothesis of dyslexia, but these studies tended to focus on the cortex,” says the study’s first author, Sikoya Ashburn, a Georgetown Ph.D. candidate in neuroscience.
 “Therefore, we tackled the question by specifically examining the cerebellum in more detail.
 We found no signs of cerebellar involvement during reading in skilled readers nor differences in children with reading disability.”

-The researchers used functional magnetic resonance imaging to look for brain activation during reading.
+The researchers used functional magnetic resonance imaging to examine brain activation during reading.
 They also tested for functional connections between the cerebellum and the cortex during reading.

 “Functional connectivity occurs when two brain regions behave similarly over time; they operate in sync,” says Ashburn.
 “However, brain regions in the cortex known to partake in the reading process were not communicating with the cerebellum in children with or without dyslexia while the brain was processing words.”